Robotnik00/ZombieGame/README.md

 * Sound back-end.
 * Scene graph for representing objects in game (GameObject class)
 * Physics action that can be applied to GameObjects
 * Collisions using bounding volume hierarchy with AABBs
 * Bitmapped font drawing.
 * Elastic collisions. note: faster the update freq the better collisions will look.
 Let jack know if you ever notice any bugs!
 * Config file.

 WORK IN PROGRESS:
+* ART AND SOUNDS
 * GUI/Menu stuff.
 * AABB Collision detection and response (needs integration to GameObject).

-WHAT NEEDS TO BE DONE:
-* ART AND SOUNDS
 * Player (movement, more).
 * Weapons (firing, collecting, more).
 * Enemies (spawning, moving, attacking, more).
 * Levels (tileset, solid walls, spawning enemies, transitions, more).

-* fix interpolator in gameobject
+WHAT NEEDS TO BE DONE:
 * Action to control object based on keys pressed.(already have one, but it needs to be revisited)